Mission

 Managing Member, Alexis Fund I, II, III

 Anita Waxman has spent many years following her passion in the world of live theater.
-A multiple Tony Award-winning producer, she has garnered seventy-one Tony nominations and sixteen Tony awards and is a member of the Broadway League.
+A multiple Tony Award-winning producer, she has garnered over seventy Tony nominations and over sixteen Tony awards and is a member of the Broadway League.

-Her current production, Little Dancer, a new musical by Stephen Flaherty and Lynn Ahrens directed by Susan Stroman, is based on the story of Edward Degas’s sculpture “Petite Danseuse de 14 Ans.”
-The show, starring Tiler Peck and Terrence Mann, had a successful run at Seattle 5th Avenue and looks forward to its Broadway debut.
+Her current production, Little Dancer, a new musical by Stephen Flaherty and Lynn Ahrens and directed/choreographed by Susan Stroman, is based on the story of Edward Degas’s sculpture “Petite Danseuse de 14 Ans.”
+The show, has had successful sold-out runs including a special concert at London’s Theatre Royal Drury Lane, at Seattle 5th Avenue, and its original production at The Kennedy Center.
+Other current productions include Fear of 13, Moulin Rouge World Tour and West End Unscripted!

 Ms. Waxman was half of the dynamic and one of the first woman’s production company, Waxman-Williams Entertainment.
 From 2002-2005, Ms. Waxman and Ms. Elizabeth Williams produced on Broadway Noises Off, Topdog/Underdog, The Elephant Man, Flower Drum Song, Bombay Dreams, and general managed BrooklynDuring this time, Ms. Waxman forged a relationship with Donmar Warehouse/Sam Mendes and Carol Newline to develop a commercial arm to bring productions from London to Broadway.
 Through Waxman-Williams, Ms. Waxman was the executive producer of an unscripted reality TV series entitled, “The Scholar” (ABC TV, Spring 2005), produced by Carsey-Werner.
 The series selected 10 high school seniors to compete for a full scholarship to the university of their choice in a competition that tests their skills in academics, leadership, school spirit, and community service.

 Ms. Waxman is the founder and managing member of three theatrical investment funds, Alexis Fund I, Alexis Fund II, and Alexis Fund III.
-Some of the fund’s investments include Hadestown, Tina: The Musical, Slave Play, Lifespan of a Fact, Come From Away (Toronto, National Tour, UK), Kinky Boots (NYC, London & Tour), Escape to Margaritaville, Hello Dolly, The Front Page, Glass Menagerie, Les Liaisons Dangereuses, Jersey Boys (AUS), Book of Mormon (AUS), Verso Truth in Deception, Joan of Arc, and many more.
+Some of the fund’s investments include Life of Pi, Hadestown, Tina: The Musical, Slave Play, Lifespan of a Fact, Come From Away (Toronto, National Tour, UK), Kinky Boots (NYC, London & Tour), Escape to Margaritaville, Hello Dolly, The Front Page, Glass Menagerie, Les Liaisons Dangereuses, Jersey Boys ( AUS), Book of Mormon (AUS), Verso Truth in Deception, Joan of Arc,and many more.

 She has served on the board of the prestigious Donmar Warehouse in London, 5th Avenue Theatre in Seattle, The Magic Theatre in San Francisco, and The Roundabout Theatre Company New York City.
 Other boards include Human Rights watch, SOS International (a worldwide medical service company offering international standards of medical care where it was otherwise not available), and American Biodyne.

 For the past 35 years, Ms. Waxman’s has also worked on her other passion - healthcare technology and the development of new modalities.
-She is currently the co-founder and director of Ceras Health, a remote patient monitoring platform.
+She is currently the co-founder of Ceras Health, a remote patient monitoring platform, and a consultant to HapTech Holdings which develops vibration enhancing products for entertainment and well-being.
 In 1975, she founded and served as CEO and Chairman of Howe-Lewis International, a management consulting and executive search firm serving the biotechnology, medical electronics, and healthcare communities.
 In 1977, she was the co-founder of Diasonics Inc., the company that introduced both diagnostic ultrasound and Magnetic Resonance Imaging (MRI) to market, and in 1984 along with Dr. Nicholas Cummings founded American Biodyne Inc.

 Finally, she has also worked with orphanages around the world.
 Through her foundation NOAH’S ARK, she established a home for orphaned and abused children in Russia: the Passin-Waxman Center for Children, which is known today as Anita’s Kids, which has helped to educate and care for several hundred children in the past eighteen years.